1401 - Health Benefits

 Ex-spouses and ex-domestic partners are not eligible to be enrolled and are not permitted to remain as dependents for health benefits under any circumstances.

 It is essential that personnel office staff, supervisors, and managers communicate to employees that it is the obligation of the employee to inform their personnel office in writing within 60 days of the dissolution of a marriage or domestic partnership and to submit an enrollment cancellation of the former spouse/domestic partner.

 If an employee is court-ordered to provide coverage for an ex-spouse or ex-domestic partner, it is the obligation of the employee, not the state, to provide that coverage.

 Only the natural, adopted (including children placed for adoption), or stepchildren of the employee may be enrolled as “children.”
 The employee must provide a birth certificate, official hospital birth record, adoption certificate, or court document demonstrating that the employee is the legal parent of the child.
 Birth certificates must be reviewed to verify that the employee is listed as one of the birth parents on the birth certificate.
 If the name of the birth parent has changed since the birth certificate was issued, additional supporting documentation must be submitted to validate this name change.

-For employees who submit a hospital birth record, he/she is required to provide a copy of the official birth certificate within 60 days after the effective date.
-It is the responsibility of the department to create a follow-up process to ensure that the official birth certificate is obtained from the employee within this time period.
+For employees who submit a hospital birth record, they are required to provide a copy of the official birth certificate within 60 days after the effective date.
+It is the responsibility of the department to create a follow-up process to ensure that the official birth certificate is obtained from the employee within this time period

 Under no circumstances shall employees enroll children who are not their natural, adopted, or stepchildren.
 Children of the registered domestic partner are to be enrolled using the reason code for “domestic partner children.”
 The employee must provide a birth certificate, adoption certificate, or court document demonstrating that the registered domestic partner is the legal parent of the child.

 Other children for whom the employee has assumed a parent-child relationship must meet the eligibility criteria for enrollment as a PCR dependent (see Parent-Child Relationship Dependents section) and the employee must provide appropriate documentation to substantiate eligibility.